Editor’s note: This essay from last November, by one our student participants from Aiken H.S., bears repeating–so we’re serving it up again.

 “Learn about the land you’re standing on and the history of it,” writes Dakota/Lakota Sioux attorney and biologist Ruth Hopkins in Teen Vogue.
 She talks about how to be a better ally during this Native American Heritage Month, and offers some respectful do’s and don’ts.

-Revisionist historians, and our current President, want to emphasize “American Exceptionalism,” or what we like to think is “great” about America.
+Revisionist historians, and politicians like Donald Trump want to emphasize “American Exceptionalism,” or what we like to think is “great” about America.
 Especially when it comes to how this nation was “settled” and built, we are often taught what is simple and understandable instead of what’s difficult and true.

 Looking at history from different perspectives can help us see things more clearly.
 As a person born in Rwanda, in Africa, I see parallels from my own experience to that of the Indigenous people of America.
 My ancestors were treated similarly to those of Native Americans, by the same kinds of people from Europe.
 Many of the Indigenous people of the Americas–those who survived the violence, enslavement and disease brought by the colonizers–became refugees when they were placed on reservations as prisoners in their own land.
 As a result of generations of colonization and imperialism, many indigenous Africans became refugees, like I am.
 It is because of this invasion by Europeans that my family ultimately had to flee our own country and our own continent.
 We were not looking for a Thanksgiving feast.
 We were looking for survival, security, and respect.
 We’re still looking.